abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 #### 1 - Natural Identifier

 Sometimes the entity itself has a natural identifier like *Social Security Number*, *National Id Number*, and so on.
-It is an ideal identity which, if it exists, should be used.
+It is an ideal identity that, if it exists, should be used.
 Sometimes it is necessary that the *Identity* be verified by the organization that issued the *Identity*.
-In fact, another system provides this kind of *Identity* and using it, may involve the system to communicate with other systems which increases the complexity.
+In fact, another system provides this kind of *Identity*, and using it, may involve the system to communicate with other systems which increases the complexity.

 #### 2 - User provided Identity